wentasah/novaboot/README.md

 - %targets

-    Hash of shortcuts to be used with the **--target** option.
-If the hash contains, for instance, the following pair of values
+    Hash of target definitions to be used with the **--target** option.
+The key is the identifier of the target, the value is the string with command line options.
+For instance, if the configuration file contains:

-        'mybox' => '--server=boot:/tftproot --serial=/dev/ttyUSB0 --grub',
+        $targets{'mybox'} = '--server=boot:/tftproot --serial=/dev/ttyUSB0 --grub',

     then the following two commands are equivalent: